raceychan/lihil/README.md

 ## Install

-currently(v1.0.2), lihil requires python 3.12, but we will lower it to 3.9 or 3.10 in the next few patches.
+currently(v0.1.3), lihil requires python 3.12, but we will lower it to 3.9 in next minor, v0.2.0

 ### pip